 14. Great Barrier Reef – Queensland

 The Great Barrier Reef is one of Australia’s, and the world’s, most iconic natural landmarks.
-The world’s largest coral reef system it is home to approximately a third of the world’s protected marine life and composed of over 2,900 individual reefs and can be seen from outer space.
+The world’s largest coral reef system is home to approximately a third of the world’s protected marine life and is composed of over 2,900 individual reefs and can be seen from outer space.

 One of the Seven Natural Wonders of the World, the Great Barrier Reef is located in the Coral Sea off the coast of Queensland.